Overview of Echinoderms at Salty Underground

+For example, we are used to seeing sea stars with 5 arms, but some species can have as many as 50.
 Echinoderms come in a variety of colors, most rather vivid.
 Some of the pigments are photosensitive, and will change colors depending on light.
 Some sea urchins, for example, can change their coloration in under an hour.
 Additionally, most echinoderms have outstanding abilities of regeneration.

 Echinoderms are important ecologically.
 Although they are found basically everywhere in the ocean, (echinoderms are the largest group to populate the deep sea), they have greater biodiversity in coral reefs.
 Some studies have shown reefs to be destroyed or overcome by seaweed when echinoderms have been wiped out in an ecosystem.

 (Asteroidea) have five or more arms, with tube feet on the underside.
 They stick to rocks or creep around on their tube feet.
 They commonly eat clams and oysters.
 After they grip the shell, sea stars turn their mouth inside out to reach inside the shell.
 Then, they digest the mollusks inside their own shell by secreting digestive fluids.

 Some brittle stars are suspension feeders, some are scavengers, and some are predators.
 Be careful using them in you reef aquarium.
 Make sure you know the feeding habits of the species you are interested in since some can be very predatory and eat your fish!

 Sea Urchins and Sand Dollars

 (Echinoidea) might not have arms like the star fish, but they do have five rows of tube feet.
 Sea urchins as rounded and covered with spines while sand dollars are shaped like their namesake, a dollar coin.
 Sea urchins use their feet to move food to their mouth as well.